fossilfree/numerous/docs/source/Equation/Equation.rst

 Equations in Numerous Engine.
 ==================

-In Numerous Engine, an equation is a mathematical expression that describes how the state variables and parameters of a system change over time.
+Equations in numerous engine is a mathematical expression that describes how the state variables and parameters of a system change over time.
 Equations are written as methods on a class that inherits ``EquationBase`` class  from the ``numerous.multiphysics.equation_base`` module. and are decorated with the Equation decorator.
 These classes are used in conjunction with the Item and Subsystem classes to simulate the behavior of a system over time.
 The values of the state